timy352/exceltohtml/README.md

 1. It replicates nearly all text formatting - font (so long as its a common font), font size, bold, italic, single and double underlining, superscript, subscript, strikethrough and colour.
 It will also support hyperlinks.

-2. It recognises and replicates virtually all number formatting, including %, scientific, currency, time and date etc..
+2. It recognises and replicates virtually all number formatting, including %, scientific, currency, accountacy, time and date etc..

 3. It will recognise how numbers/text are positioned in a cell - left, centre, right - top, centre, bottom.